stefandmn/PiCam/README.md

 3. Open a shell console and execute the following command to start the server and also one of the cameras (including streaming service): `pycam.py "init server and start service on #1 or enable property CameraStreaming on #1"`.
 In case you have attached a Pi camera replace `#1` with `#0`.
 If you installed release file user `/opt/clue/bin/picacm` binary instead direct call of `picam.py`
 4. Open a browser and check `http://RPiHostname:9081` for USB camera or `http://RPiHostname:9080` for Pi camera
 5. (Optional) If you want to start the second USB camera you have to execute the following command: `pycam.py "start service on #2 or enable property CameraStreaming on #2"`
-6. (Optional) If you want to run motion detection for the first camera you need to open another shell console and to execute the following command: `pycam.py "enable property MotionDetectionRecording on #1"`. **Attention!** it will store image samples in `/tmp` folder. _Please notice that **MotionDetectionRecording** activates also **CameraMotionDetection** property._
+6. (Optional) If you want to run motion detection for the first camera you need to open another shell console and to execute the following command: `pycam.py "enable property CameraRecording on #1"`. **Attention!** it will store image samples in `/tmp` folder. _Please notice that **CameraRecording** activates also **CameraMotionDetection** property._
-7. (Optional) If you want to change the default location where the motion detection samples are store execute the following command: `pycam.py "set property MotionRecordingLocation=/mnt/data on #1"`.
+7. (Optional) If you want to change the default location where the motion detection samples are store execute the following command: `pycam.py "set property RecordingLocation=/mnt/data on #1"`.
 8. (Optional) If you want to see the PiCam server configuration and all activates service just run `pycam.py server status`.
 This client command will interrogate the server from localhost, if you want to interrogate a remote server just use the command line option described before (`-c` to aggreate the command into one single text and `-h` to specifiy the server hostname)